 Will the TAC pay for the delivery of pharmacy items?

 The TAC can pay for medication to be delivered to your home if you are unable to attend a pharmacy due to your transport accident injuries.

 If you cannot visit a pharmacy because you are self-isolating due to COVID-19, you should consider home delivery options through local pharmacies or the government's Home Medicines Service.

-Will my home services program continue during COVID-19?
+Will my home services program (child care, cleaning, gardening) continue during COVID-19?